chinapedia/wikipedia.abstract.en/Page/John_von_Neumann.md

 Cellular automata, DNA and the universal constructor

-Nobili_Pesavento_2reps.png VonNeumann_CA_demo.gif Von Neumann's rigorous mathematical analysis of the structure of self-replication (of the semiotic relationship between constructor, description and that which is constructed), preceded the discovery of the structure of DNA.
+Von Neumann's rigorous mathematical analysis of the structure of self-replication (of the semiotic relationship between constructor, description and that which is constructed), preceded the discovery of the structure of DNA.

 Von Neumann created the field of cellular automata without the aid of computers, constructing the first self-replicating automata with pencil and graph paper.